sgago/thestudyguide/algorithms/algorithms.md

 1. The problem can be divided into sub-problems
 2. The sub-problems from bullet 1 overlap

-To put DP very simply, all you're trying to do is fill up a 1D or 2D array up with solutions to subproblems such that some slice element has the final solution to the entire problem in it.
+To put DP simply, all you're trying to do is fill up a 1D or 2D array up with solutions to subproblems such that some slice element has the final solution to the entire problem in it.
 All the other elements will be solutions to subproblems.

 Ultimately, when solving DP problems, we're trying to develop the *recurrence relation* and it is simply critical.
 For example, the recurrence relation to tabulate any Fibonacci number into a `dp` memo is `dp[i] = dp[i - 1] + dp[i - 2]`.